carlpulley/volatility/README.txt

 (i.e. "this") has been removed.
 This code is currently being reworked and will be added back in again very soon.

+exportstack has not yet been fully ported across.
+It exists for information purposes at the moment.

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding to them (so beware when using the --pool option or using _FILE_OBJECT addresses,